Board-Pandas/the-board-game-idea/README.md

 Player Character: Starts with 16 hp.
 There are very few ways to replenish lost HP.

+Base Deck: Contains all cards that will be played in the immediate game.
+When the game starts, this is shuffled and placed into position as the Unknown Words card pile.
+With no additional cards or house rules, this contains:
+3 Copies of all Rank 1 Spells
+2 Copies of all Rank 2 Spells
+1 Copy of all Rank 3 Spells
+All Special Cards.
+All other played-agreed-upon cards.

-Initial Draw: At the start of the game, before the Unknown deck is shuffled.
-After all players have determined their class and turn order, players may search the Unknown deck to pick up to 5 starting cards based on their class's Initial Draw rules.
+Initial Draw: After all players have determined their class and turn order, players may search the Unknown Words deck to pick up to 5 starting cards based on their class's Initial Draw rules.

+Mulligan: After the Initial Draw, if you do not like your hand you may return all of the cards you drew to the bottom of the Unknown Words and draw one less than you had from the top of the Unknown Words.
+You may repeat this until you have only 1 card left.
+If you only have one card, you may not Mulligan.
+After all players have completed their Initial Draw and any desired Mulligans, mulligans will no longer be available for the rest of the game.

 Full Round: When all players and NPCs have used up their turns.
-After the end of a full round, the player's shared mana maximum is increased by 1, and the current manage is refilled to the new maximum.
+After the end of a full round [Insert mechanic to allow power escalation here].

 Turn: Any character takes 3 actions.
-For NPCs this is almost always casting every spell they can afford if anything is nearby.
+For NPCs this is almost always casting every spell they are holding or drawing more if they are not holding any.
+NPCs will try to draw 2 cards directly from Unknown Cards.
+If they attempt to do so and there are no Unknown Cards, they will draw from the leftmost Known Cards instead.

 Rank: The power level of a spell.
 Typically
 * Rank 1 - 1 damage